-In some households it can be hard to motivate your children to get their homework completed accurately and in a timely manner.
-Whether your child is having a hard time concentrating or the subject matter is rather difficult, homework can turn out to be a nightly nightmare.
+In some households, it can be hard to motivate your children to get their homework completed accurately and in a timely manner.
+Whether your child is having a hard time concentrating or the subject matter is challenging, homework can turn out to be a nightly nightmare.

-Here are tips to make homework less of a hassle for both the child and parent:
+Here are tips to make homework less of a hassle for your child:

-- Understand the importance of homework, and stress that importance to your children.
-Homework is not assigned by teachers as a punishment; it is a learning tool and helps your child develop self-discipline and academic skills outside of the structured classroom.
+Understand the importance of homework, and stress that value to your children.
+Teachers do not assign homework as a punishment; it is a learning tool and helps your child develop self-discipline and academic skills outside of the structured classroom.

-- Make sure the area where your child does their homework is well-lit, quiet, and conducive to studying and academic pursuits.
+Make sure the area where your child does the homework is well-lit, quiet, and conducive to studying and academic pursuits.
 Remove distractions like video games and the television, so your child can focus on the task at hand.

-- Ask your child about their homework and show a true interest in their educational pursuits.
+Ask your child about the homework and show a true interest in their educational pursuits.
 If you are interested, your child is more likely to be interested.
 Set an example by reading a book or working while your child is doing the homework.

-- Make learning fun!
+Make homework assignments fun!
 You can create your own “homework” assignments for your child to complete that make it more of an entertaining challenge, giving them a goal to look forward to rather than more work.